Energy-Vex-3674/3674N-2021-2022/README.md

 # Vex-3674N
 This contains the files for the 2021-2022 vex season robot by team 3674N of energy institute high school.
-This contains all files organized into folders.
-To use this code download and then copy and paste or import files into your project.
-Make a branch to test new ideas
-The Master branch is for tournament ready code only.
-The v5.code files are not here.
-They may be added later.
-The other energy teams may be added later as well.
-Do not mess with the build files if you already have the code on your pc Download as zip is the proper way to gather the code
+This is the completed code for the Tipping point season of Vex robotics It is not perfect at all! pls use and learn if you want and feel free to improve on it

 Important to GPS:
 The v1.0 Game Manual Update included the following addition to Appendix B: